jonom/silverstripe-focuspoint/README.md

 ### The FocusPoint field in the CMS appears broken

-If the Focus point field shows a non-interactive image and a text field with a comma in it, make sure the module folder is names 'focuspoint' and try visiting *yoursite.dev/?flush=1* again.
+If the focus point field shows a non-interactive image and a text field with a comma in it, make sure the module folder is named 'focuspoint' and try visiting *yoursite.dev/?flush=1* again.

 ### Focus point has been changed but image has not updated

-As a cache-busting mechanism FocusPoint includes approximate focus point coordinates in generated filenames.
+As a cache-busting mechanism this module includes approximate focus point coordinates in generated filenames.
 This means that if the focus point is updating correctly in the CMS but you're not seeing images change on your website, it's likely that you're viewing cached HTML output and need to invalidate that to see the updated image.

 ## To Do